dPaskhin/exdenv/README.md

 # exdenv

-**exdenv**, a library inspired by tools such as [dotenv](https://www.npmjs.com/package/dotenv) (which it uses under the hood), and [dotenv-extended](https://www.npmjs.com/package/dotenv-extended), addresses the challenge of handling environment variables across various development contexts like development, testing, and production.
+**exdenv**, a library inspired by tools such as [dotenv](https://www.npmjs.com/package/dotenv) (from which the function to parse .env files and regular expression was borrowed), and [dotenv-extended](https://www.npmjs.com/package/dotenv-extended), addresses the challenge of handling environment variables across various development contexts like development, testing, and production.

 While **dotenv-extended** offered helpful features like default environment variables and schema validation, it didn't fully address the need for managing unique environment variables across different environments.

 **exdenv** resolves this problem by providing a convenient way to handle default environment variables for different situations.
 With **exdenv**, you can load environment variables using `.env.[environment].defaults` in combination with the base `.env` file.
-This would be a familiar process if you've used dotenv-extended, but here added environment-specific defaults.
+This would be a familiar process if you've used **dotenv-extended**, but here added environment-specific defaults.

 Here is a typical setup of your files: